szczyglis-dev/python-lottery-dataset-analyze/README.md

         j+= 10
 ```

-**3. Download CSV files with data sets.**
+**3. Download CSV Files with Datasets**

-The cell below will download data sets CSV files.
-In order not to download new data and to use only those already downloaded, this block should be commented out.
+The cell below will download CSV files containing the datasets. **Tip:** to avoid downloading new data and instead use the already downloaded files, this block should be commented out after the data has been downloaded.

 ```python
 print('Downloading datasets....')